ONSdigital/scalelink/docs/branch_and_deploy_guide.md

 2. **Increment version:**
    - The version of the package is incremented.
    - The new version tag is pushed.
+   - A new GitHub release is made that refers to the new version tag.

 Further deployment steps will be added in due course.